Spend Intelligence: Spend Awareness Follow

 Filtering the Data Presentation by Time Period

-The first thing a Spend Awareness user will want to do is set the current period and the reference period in order to have a target comparison (e.g. year-to-year or quarter-to-quarter) that they want to cross-examine the spend.
+The first thing a Spend Awareness user will want to do is set the time period in order to have a target comparison (e.g. year-to-year or quarter-to-quarter) that they want to cross-examine the spend.
 Spend Awareness is meant to compare two time periods.

 Timeline Selection Business Rules for Spend Awareness